asobl97/Chorsey/README.md

 # Chorsey

+### 11/13 - .gitignore setup to ignore .DS_Store files and *db.js* - this is to allow users to have different usernames and passwords.
+Future changes to db.js will need to be pulled by force

+#### To get rid of the .DS_Stores in your own repositories, and remove db.js from being tracked (so we're all on the same page) enter the following in terminal:

+`find . -name .DS_Store -print0 | xargs -0 git rm -f --ignore-unmatch`

+and

+`git rm --cached db/db.js`

-### Webpack development server set up - npm start launches site at localhost:8080.
+Webpack development server set up - npm start launches site at localhost:8080.
 Auto updates with changes.

 Run these SQL commands before starting development: